S00085/cxp/1.context_and_motivation/README.md

 ## Business Drivers

-1. A centralized repository that stores customer data from various touchpoints and systems.
+1. A centralized customer profile and relationship from various customer touchpoints and systems
 2. Personalization features to tailor interactions and offers to individual customers.
 3. Capability to share profile data with strategic partners while preserving anonymity in compliance with privacy regulations.
-4. Real time data processing and analysis to provide timely insights.
+4. Real time data processing and analysis to provide timely insights
-5. Advanced analytics capabilities.
+5. Advanced analytics & AI capabilities to improve customer Experience
-6. Gauge passenger satisfaction from social media.
+6. Hyper personalisation and feedback loop mechanism from social media **

-## Key Assumptions & Constraints

-* New solution will be hosted on cloud and the region will be chosen closer to the area of operation.
-* Direct connect exist between current on-premise data center and cloud provider.
-* Availability of various systems to handle various key areas
-    - Loyalty platform
-    - Baggage management and handling system
-    - Contact Centre System
-    - Passenger Reservation System
-    - Inflight retail system
-    - Meal order system
-    - Offer management system
-    - Marketing management system
-    - Check-in systems
-    - Knowledge base

-* Existing systems could either be on-premise or on cloud.
-* Existing notification system will be used for all kind of customer interactions.
-* Ability of other systems to support event based architecture.
-* Azure eventhub will be used for eventing.
-* Azure Open AI will be used for self-service, personalized recommendations and resolution options.
-* New solution will be use existing enterprise logging solution
-* New solution will follow the current monitoring and observability defined by enterprise.
-* Existing enterprise defined security standards will be followed by the new solution.
-* Compensation management will be handled by an existing system in the landscape.
-* Case management will be developed as part of the new solution.
+7. Automation / Manage operations by exceptions **